 Highway Ranger service

-Uttlesford District Council is working in partnership with Essex County Council Highways to provide the Highway Ranger service to the local community.
-This comprises a team of two men and a van.
-They will visit towns and villages on request to undertake minor works, such as trimming back overgrown vegetation on public footpaths and roadside verges.
+We work in partnership with Essex County Council Highways to provide the Highway Ranger service.
+There is a team of two men and a van who can visit towns and villages to carry out minor works, such as trimming back overgrown vegetation on public footpaths and roadside verges or cleaning signs.

-If you would like to ask the Highway Rangers to to do something you must contact your local town or parish council.
-They will be able to put in a request to the Highway rangers.
+If you would like to ask the Highway Rangers to to do something you must contact your town or parish council.
+They will be able to put in a request to the Highway Rangers.

-- Localised cleaning and minor excavation of roadside water channels
+- cleaning and minor excavation of roadside water channels

-- Removal of litter and small flytips from highway land
+- removing litter and small flytips from highway land

 The Rangers are not able to carry out more major repairs to roads and footpaths.
-These are dealt with directly by Essex County Council.
-You can report a problem on our Road and footpath maintenance page.
+These are dealt with directly by Essex Highways.
+You can report a problem on our Report a pothole, damaged road or footpath page.